jakebellacera/jslider/readme.md

-# jSlider - an advanced content slider
+# jslider - an advanced content slider

 jSlider is a content slider with a bunch of cool options such as looping, delayed indexing, etc.